Digital technologies have entered the chat

-Tune into this conversation between Christina Colclough and political scientist Henrik Skaug Sætra on power, efficiency, digital tech and data at work.
+Tune into this conversation between Christina Colclough and Henrik Skaug Sætra on power, efficiency, digital tech and data at work.
 Hear Christina argue why the lack of knowledge about the depth and breadth of digital technologies are leading to a lack of regulation and governance.
-This leads to human rights abuses and the dangerous and unacceptable commodification of work and workers.
+This leads to human rights abuses and the dangerous commodification of work and workers.

 Disrupted Asia - AI, data rights & futures of work

 🎧 Podcast: Jan 26, 2021

 Interviewed by FES in Asia for their podcast series Disrupted Asia. this podcast analyses the effects of digitalisation, Artificial Intelligence and data protection in the workplace.